Current and past lab members

 Nitsan Schwarz

-Nitsan is an MSc student at the Sagol International Neuroscience program.
+Nitsan is an MSc student at the Sagol International Neuroscience programme.
 She is interested in the interplay between mental effort, perception, and mental health conditions.
 Nitsan previously completed her BSc at the University of California Santa Barbara, and since then has worked in clinical mental health settings.

 Previous members and alumni